-Video footage from 1978 of the original Boba Fett costume design has been posted over at starwars.com.
+Video footage from 1978 of the original Boba Fett costume design has been posted over at the official Star Wars website.

 According to the video, once the costume design by Joe Johnson was approved by George Lucas, the prototype was built in George's house.
-For the taping, Ben Burtt (Sound Designer for "The Empire Strikes Back") interviews Fett who was portrayed by Duwayne Dunham (Assistant Film Editor on "The Empire Strikes Back").
+For the video introduction, Ben Burtt (Sound Designer for "The Empire Strikes Back") interviews Fett who was portrayed in costume by Duwayne Dunham (Assistant Film Editor on "The Empire Strikes Back").

 Burtt, along with Norman Reynolds (Production Designer for "The Empire Strikes Back"), gives a full run down of the costume's parts and all of it's armaments and various weapons.
 They discuss the costume's planned color scheme, some the character's backstory and role in the galaxy, and even his purpose in the franchise.